aqzzaq/deepseek-mcp-cli/README.md

 - Modular architecture for easy extension

 ## Usage
-Execute the client using command `python autoscaler-client.py`.
+Execute the client using command `python deepseek-mcp-cli-client.py`.
 You can customize the behavior by modifying the query and tools in the client and server files.

 The framework is designed to be easily extended to support custom commands and tools based on your specific requirements.

 ## Getting Started
 1. Install dependencies: `pip install -r requirements.txt`
 2. Set up your Deepseek API KEY in the configuration
-3. Run the server: `python autoscaler-server.py` (in one terminal)
-4. Run the client: `python autoscaler-client.py` (in another terminal)
+4. Run the client: `python deepseek-mcp-cli-client.py`

 ## Architecture
 The framework follows a client-server architecture: